 Not sure what’s going on with this, but seems a little strange – and it’s just another thing that makes me feel pretty sceptical about the site.

-My Verdict – Is Toluna a Scam?
+Is Toluna a Scam?

-Well to be honest, I couldn’t say for certain.
-I wouldn’t like to call it a flat out scam since some people have reported they’ve been paid, but after reading several of the member reviews on TrustPilot I don’t think I personally would be able to trust the site.
+Well, to be honest, I couldn’t say for certain.
+I wouldn’t like to call it a flat out scam since some people have reported they’ve been paid, but after reading several of the member reviews on Trustpilot I don’t think I personally would be able to trust the site.

 What I will say though is that I review a lot of scams on this blog & it certainly looks legitimate, so I believe that rather than being a “scam” as such I think they may just be having management issues or something, leading to delayed payments, problems & negative reviews…